Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective: Discussion

+Apart from the six structural coverage studied above, Sun et al.~\cite{DBLP:journals/tecs/SunHKSHA19} proposed MC/DC-inspired neuron coverage, which is tailored to the distinct features of a DNN.
+It instantiates the decision change and condition change in a DNN by defining the \textit{sign change} and \textit{value change} of neurons, which show the degree of the change of neuron activation values under two different test inputs.
+Same as the existing studies on DNN coverage~\cite{harel2020neuron,yan2020correlations}, we did not investigate MC/DC-inspired neuron coverage~\cite{DBLP:conf/icse/SunHKSHA19} in our study, since it is limited in scalability (hard to apply to large subjects) as demonstrated by the existing work~\cite{ma2018deepgauge,zhou2021deepcon}.

-As presented in Section~\ref{sec:structure}, MC\/DC-inspired neuron coverage has been proposed recently, which is the state-of-the-art structural coverage.
-Due to its huge costs described in Section~\ref{sec:structure}, we cannot study it in our systematical study.
-Definitely, it is interesting to investigate whether our conclusions still hold for the state-of-the-art structural coverage, and thus we conducted a small experiment by taking VGG-16 based on CIFAR-10, C\&W, and the MC\/DC-inspired coverage metric -- Sign-Sign Coverage, as the representative.
-We repeated the process in RQ1 by constructing 200 test sets with the size of 1,000.
-By calculating the Spearman correlation between the coverage and the ratio of adversarial test inputs, we found that the correlation coefficient is -0.54 and the p value is 5.92e-18 (< 0.05).
-The results demonstrate, there is also no moderate to extremely strong positive correlation between the state-of-the-art Sign-Sign Coverage and the ratio of adversarial inputs, which is consistent with the conclusions from the five structural coverage in our study, indicating the generality of our conclusions to some degree.
+Indeed, it is interesting to investigate whether our conclusions still hold for this state-of-the-art structural coverage.
+Thus, we conducted an experiment by taking VGG-16, CIFAR-10, C\&W, and the MC/DC-inspired coverage metric – Sign-Sign Coverage, as the representative.
+We repeated the process in RQ1 by constructing 200 test sets with the size of 1000.
+By calculating the Spearman correlation between the coverage and the ratio of error-revealing test inputs, we found that the correlation coefficient is -0.54 and the p-value is 5.92e-18 (< 0.05).
+The result demonstrates there is negative correlation between the Sign-Sign Coverage and the ratio of error-revealing test inputs, which is consistent with the conclusions from the other studied structural coverage, indicating the generality of our conclusions to some degree.

-\subsection{Threats to Validity}
+\section{Threats to Validity}